Arthur Asquith

-Brigadier General The Honourable Arthur Melland Asquith, DSO2 (24 April 1883 – 25 August 1939) was a senior officer of the Royal Naval Division, a Royal Navy land detachment attached to the British Army during the First World War.
-His father, H. H. Asquith was the British Prime Minister during the first three years of the conflict and later became the Earl of Oxford and Asquith.
+Brigadier General Arthur Melland Asquith, DSO2 (24 April 1883 – 25 August 1939) was a senior officer of the Royal Naval Division, a Royal Navy land detachment attached to the British Army during the First World War.
+His father, H. H. Asquith, was the British Prime Minister during the first three years of the conflict and later became the Earl of Oxford and Asquith.
 Arthur Asquith was wounded four times in the war and three times awarded the Distinguished Service Order for his bravery under fire.
 In December 1917, Asquith was seriously wounded during fighting near Beaucamp and was evacuated to Britain where one of his legs was amputated.
 Asquith retired from the military following his wound and worked for the Ministry of Munitions.

 Early life

 Arthur Asquith was born in 1883, the third son of politician H. H. Asquith and his wife Helen Melland, who died when Arthur was seven in 1891.
 Asquith was educated at Winchester College with his brothers and later attended New College, Oxford as an undergraduate.
 After completing his studies, he joined the trading firm Franklin & Herrera, with whom he did extensive business in Argentina.